BitBoxSwiss/bitbox-api-rs/README.md

 Hot-reloading is supported - you can recompile the WASM or change the sandbox files without restarting the server.

-## Comand to update the BitBox02 protobuf message files
+## Command to update the BitBox02 protobuf message files

 Normally, Prost protobuf files are generated in `build.rs` during each compilation.
 This has a number of downsides: